rafbcampos/naive_functional_programming/README.md

 I was researching about I/O. Especially how to fit user inputs (that can be everything) and system outputs (functions that return void) in our functional world.

-Fist, I find articles assuming that's a side effect, and I/O returns a thunk (delayed calculation).
-So that serves as a flag (I'll leave the predictable world and go rad, so only call me in a safe place).
+First, I find articles assuming that's a side effect, and I/O returns a thunk (delayed calculation).
+So that serves as a flag (**I'll leave the predictable world and go rad, so only call me in a safe place**).

 However, I find a different approach to this problem: